 Some basic maintenance and cleaning practices should be done to your equipment on a regular basis and not just once a year.
-Some should be done daily if you're a germaphobe and some should be done weekly or ever few months.
+Some should be done daily if you're a germaphobe and some should be done weekly or every few months.
 Most are pretty simple and don't require much equipment but a cleaning rage and a few minutes of your time.
-In this Six Tips for Healthy Tech Gadgets we will give you a few tips to help keep your tech gadgets in top condition for the coming year.
+In this Six Tips for Healthy Tech Gadgets, we will give you a few tips to help keep your tech gadgets in top condition for the coming year.

 1. Clean Up Your Gear

 Keep your tech gadgets in good shape with a good cleaning.
 Use appropriate cleaners to wipe down your keyboard, mouse, and screen.
 Use a special cleaner for your screen as some screens can be damaged with an incorrect cleaner.

 For your mouse and keyboard use a disinfecting cleaner.
 This will help kill the many germs that are on your mouse and keyboard.
 Your mouse carries three times more germs than your toilet seat.
 Put cleaner directly on rag instead of spraying directly on the device to avoid overspray that may cause damage to electronic components.

 For desktop, computers use a vacuum to clean the fans and vents that may be clogged with dust, and debris.
 This will help ensure proper cooling for the unit.
 Vacuum the keyboard or use a pressurized air duster to blow out any crumbs and dust.

 Vacuum around the sides and back of your TV and the dust bunnies around the cables.
 A good vacuum designed for computers may be a good investment to keep your computers dust free and operating cooler.
 Amazon has a number of Computers Vacuums to offer.